-While many have negative feelings towards the idea of feminism, specialist Belle Tindall argues that we usually fight for better opportunities for ourselves and the women around us but we should go much further.
+While many have negative feelings towards the idea of feminism, Belle Tindall argues that we usually fight for better opportunities for ourselves and the women around us but we should go much further.

 I’d put money on the fact that you don’t come to the word “Feminism” neutrally.
 None of us do.
 So, I’m intrigued, what was your gut-reaction to that word just then?
 Where did your brain just instinctively go as you read it?
 I’ve learnt that there is no one destination, there are hundreds of different places that our brains may take us when we think of feminism.